-We're approaching the end of another challenging school year.
-Your students have worked hard to accelerate their progress in reading, despite learning disruptions due to the pandemic.
-As you know, they can't afford any more setbacks in their reading.
-Avoiding the summer slide is more important than ever.
+Congrats on approaching the end of another school year!
+Your students have worked hard to accelerate their progress in reading this year, and avoiding the summer slide is more important than ever.

 There are many things students can do at home this summer to not only maintain their current reading level, but to boost it.
 Read Naturally offers several solutions that are well-suited for at-home use.
 Equipping students and parents with the tools they need to be successful this summer is the best thing you can do to help them avoid the summer slide.